Premiere Pro CC 2017 Review and New Features

 Published on December 14, 2016

 This Premiere Pro CC 2017 review and new features overview describes details of Adobe's professional video-editing app, how they function, and who they benefit.
 Many of the functions added in Premiere Pro CC 2017 were announced previously by Adobe, and are now becoming available.
 The Premiere Pro CC 2017 new features are targeted at more experienced users and those working in groups, especially the new Team Projects functionality, and will have minimal impact on those just starting to use or learn Premiere Pro.
 The new functionality will be added into advanced Premiere Pro training and have little impact on the curriculum in introductory courses.
-A Premiere pro CC 2017 bug-fix was made available weeks after the initial release, once again showing why many professionals prefer to wait before updating their Adobe apps.
-Premiere Pro and
+A Premiere pro CC 2017 bug-fix was made available weeks after the initial release, once again showing why many professionals prefer to wait before updating their Adobe CC apps.

 Premiere Pro Closed Captioning and Subtitles